denten-books/plain-text/4-chapter.md

 # Chapter 4: Recursive Encounters with Oneself
 `media being, reading, home, human`

+Documents strongly connected with an idea of user and access.
+Strongly connected with an identity.

 ## 4.1 Personal Archives

 Every year, Krapp, the titular character of Samuel Beckett's *Krapp's Last